dabit3/a2a-x402-typescript/README.md

-# TypeScript x402 A2A Implementation
+# TypeScript x402 A2A implementation

-This directory contains the complete TypeScript implementation of the x402 payment protocol extension for A2A (Agent-to-Agent), along with fully functional client and merchant agents demonstrating end-to-end crypto payment flows.
+This directory contains the complete TypeScript implementation of the x402 payment protocol extension for A2A (Agent-to-Agent), along with fully functional client and merchant agents demonstrating end-to-end crypto payment flows, implemented with [ADK TypeScript](https://github.com/njraladdin/adk-typescript).

-## 📁 Directory Structure
+## 📁 Directory structure

 ```
 typescript/